abuxton/presentations/cote/cote-deckset-presentation.md

 # MCollective #
 ## Pulling strings with Puppet! ##

-MCollective, Puppet enterprise takes the hard work out of deploying MCollective and with coming releases we will expose more of the GUI for driving orchestration from the console.
+MCollective, Puppet enterprise takes the hard work out of deploying MCollective and with coming releases Puppet will expose more of the GUI for driving orchestration from the console.

 ---
 #Reporting